UnitVectorY-Labs/jsonschema4springboot/README.md

 ## Purpose

 This library provides an annotation for deserializing JSON in Spring Boot 3 to include JSON Schema validation as part of the process using the [networknt/json-schema-validator](https://github.com/networknt/json-schema-validator) library.
-This replaces the `@RequestBody` annotation with the `@ValidateJsonSchema` annotation that allows the JSON Schema to be specified for a specific payload.
+This replaces the `@RequestBody` annotation with the `@ValidateJsonSchema` annotation that allows the JSON Schema to be specified for a specific payload when parsing it into an object.

 This is an opinionated design first approach to implementing the APIs where the input validation logic lives in the JSON Schema instead of in the Java code.
-While the JSON Schema and POJO are not validated against one another, the flexible input validation
+While the JSON Schema and POJO are not validated against one another, the flexible input validation provided by a JSON Schema is intended to reduce the complexity of the API implementation.

 ## Getting Started